Author of Swift Language Chris Lattner is Leaving Apple; We're Interviewing Him (Ask a Question!)

 In Swift arrays, dictionaries and strings are structures with value-semantics.
 As to why, well, to quote the Swift language reference manual: "One of the primary reasons to choose value types over reference types is the ability to more easily reason about your code.
 If you always get a unique, copied instance, you can trust that no other part of your app is changing the data under the covers. "

 Behind the scenes, however, structures (including strings) are passed by pointer.
-Swift then uses copy on write so
+Swift then uses copy on write so that the objects are completely copied only if and when the program attempts to change a value in them.

+As such, a string parameter to a function has value semantics, but it behaves as if it's an immutable pass-by-reference object from a performance standpoint.
+Kind of the best of both worlds.

+An exception would be a parameter specified as inout. (e.g. func f(s:inout String) )

 Re: (Score:2)